 There are many mattresses, toppers, and pads that are marketed as being cooling.
 And while they may be more breathable than others, many of them don’t really provide active cooling – they just sleep less hot than standard materials.

 Even that can help improve the heat build-up under your body though, and the ones that do have active cooling can make a huge difference.
 Take a look at my overview of cooling mattress pads to see what kind of high-tech bedding options are out there.

 If you currently sleep on a memory foam mattress or use a memory foam mattress topper, I recommend experimenting with a different surface if you can.

 Memory foam is notorious for trapping body heat, so you might find some relief if you remove the topper in hot weather.
 If you have a guest bedroom that doesn’t have memory foam on the bed, you could also try that bed to see if it sleeps cooler.

-If you’d like to try a more breathable mattress topper or mattress, I recommend considering latex (like in the photo below).
-Latex is much more breathable than memory foam or plush toppers that contain polyester fiber fill.
+If you’d like to try a more breathable mattress topper or mattress, I recommend considering latex or wool.
+Latex and wool tend to be more breathable than memory foam or plush toppers that contain polyester fiber fill.
 Take a look at my comparison of mattress toppers to see which ones I currently recommend for hot or cold sleepers.